nathanwhenry1/attention_only_transformer_identifiability/README.md

 [![License: Apache-2.0](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](LICENSE)

-This repository contains a complete Lean 4 formalization of an identifiability theorem for attention-only transformers: a generic such network is determined exactly, layer by layer, by the function it computes.
+This repository contains a complete Lean 4 formalization of an identifiability theorem for attention-only transformers, stating that the parameters for a generic such network is determined exactly, layer by layer, by the function it computes, after merging QK matrices and OV matrices, and also only considering one head per layer.

 ## Result